Microsoft/go/eng/doc/fips/README.md

 >
 > Since Go 1.24, the Go runtime no longer makes any attempt to modify OpenSSL FIPS mode.

+> [!NOTE]
+> Prior to Go 1.24, it was possible to test FIPS mode app behavior on a non-FIPS system by setting `GOFIPS=1`.
+> This is no longer possible in 1.24, but some mechanisms are provided by OpenSSL and distros to help run this type of test.
+>
+> For OpenSSL 3, see [`OPENSSL_CONF`](https://docs.openssl.org/3.0/man5/config/) to change to a FIPS crypto provider.
+> For Azure Linux, see [`OPENSSL_FORCE_FIPS_MODE=1`](https://github.com/microsoft/azurelinux/blob/bfd36df1487511735dbd5fade66b0b613c89b46a/SPECS/openssl/0009-Add-Kernel-FIPS-mode-flag-support.patch#L34).

 ### Windows FIPS mode (CNG)

 To enable FIPS mode on Windows, [enable the Windows FIPS policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/fips-140-validation#step-3-enable-the-fips-security-policy).